off-camera flash photography tip – find your background, then your settings

 At this point, I had changed my exposure to 1/250 @ f16 @ 200 ISO to really saturate the sky.
 There is no specific correct exposure here for the sky.
 I can choose how I want to have the background / the sky appear.

-Adding manual off-camera flash to this mix, immediately gives a dramatic look.
+Adding the correct amount of flash to this mix (as manual off-camera flash), immediately gives a dramatic look.

 The vertical shot looks good, but half the frame is dark.
 It would need additional flashes, or something there to help delineate her legs against the background.